 Ohio State's academic communities are rich environments for bright, curious minds.
-Meet (live with, study with) fellow students, connect with professors, take service trips … soon a big campus feels small and supportive.
+Live and study with fellow students, connect with professors, take service trips — and pretty soon, our big campus feels small and supportive.

 Honors & Scholars